adityanshastry/DeepTextGeneration/README.md

 some datasets with a higher vocaulary and sentence lengths.
 We chose the Europarl dataset (http://www.statmt.org/europarl/) for this task.
 With the same model configurations for the bAbI dataset, we didnt get good results.
 Unfortunately, we didnt have enough time to tune the models for the larger dataset.

+Languages used:
+1) Python
+Libraries Used:
+1) Keras - Deep Learning
+2) Gensim word2vec - Generating word embeddings of the text data
+3) Numpy - Matrix operations, and distance measurements